 Lehigh Valley Parent’s Rights Lawyers

-If you’re in a tense family situation, it’s a huge benefit to have the help of the experienced Allentown child custody attorney from the Regan Law Firm at your side.
+If you’re in a tense family situation, it’s a huge benefit to have the help an Allentown child custody attorney with over a decade of experience.
 Obtaining custody of a child through the courts without an experienced family lawyer can be a difficult and emotionally tolling process.
 Here at Regan Law Firm, Attorney Kevin P. Regan strives to obtain the custody arrangements his clients desire through pre-trial negotiations or trial.